witnet/witnet-solidity-bridge/README.md

     - *_drMerkleRoot*: the root hash of the requests-only merkle tree as contained in the block header.
     - *_tallyMerkleRoot*: the root hash of the tallies-only merkle tree as contained in the block header.
     - *_previousBlock*: the previousVote that this proposed block vote extends.
-  - _modifiers_: Conditions  to be satiesfied before proposing a block:
-    - _validEpoch_: A block can be proposed just for one epoch before the current epoch.
-    - _absMembership_: Only members of the ABS (Active Bridge Set) can propose blocks.

 - **postNewBlock**:
   - _description_: post a new block into the block relay.